skoczen/polytester/README.md

 # Advanced usage

-If you want to get more out of polytester, there's more under the surface, including aggregation, pass/fail counts, continuous reload and more.
-To get to it, add some more detail to your tests.yml file.
+If you want to get more out of polytester, there's more under the surface, including pass/fail counts, support for custom frameworks, autoreload and more.

+Here's all the goodness.

 ## Specifying test frameworks